9.2. IGBT estimation models with scaling laws [Student version]#

 IGBT modules

-Validation of the obtained scaling laws is realized thanks linear regression on catalog data.
+Validation of the obtained scaling laws is done thanks to linear regression on manufacturer datasheet.

-The following article give more details and other models for power converters:
+The following article gives more details and other models for power converters:

 Giraud, X., Budinger, M., Roboam, X., Piquet, H., Sartor, M., & Faucher, J. (2016).
 Optimal design of the Integrated Modular Power Electronics Cabinet.
 Aerospace Science and Technology, 48, 37-52.

 The IGBT chip or MOSFET are constituted of many arranged structures called “unit cells”.
-The more the cells are provided, the lower the on-state voltage will be.
+The greater number the cells are, the lower the on-state voltage will be (parallel cells).
 The number of cells is assumed to be proportional to the current rating.
 We seek to establish the scaling laws for the same level of maximum voltage and the same technology.
 The thicknesses of the different layers (silicon, insulation, copper plate, …) will therefore be assumed to be constant.

 Notation: The x* scaling ratio of a given parameter is calculated as \(x^*=\frac{x}{x_{ref}}\) where \(x_{ref}\) is the parameter taken as the reference and \(x\) the parameter under study.

-Exercice : Propose a scaling law which links thermal resistance \(R_{th}\) to rated current \(I_0\).
+Exercice 1 : propose a scaling law that links thermal resistance \(R_{th}\) to rated current \(I_0\).
 Estimate the thermal resistance for a 300 A component knowing the following reference component:

 \(I_{0,ref} = 100 A\)